 However, during the winter, the polar vortex grows stronger.
 This can allow for it to grow and expand, thus letting the different air currents wrapping the planet move further south into the southern parts of Canada and the United States.

 This is exactly what happened in the December of 1968.
-Thanks to the winter months ensuing in full swing, the cold Arctic air in the northern parts of Canada was swept down into the northern United States.
+Thanks to the winter months being in full swing, the cold Arctic air in the northern parts of Canada was swept down into the northern United States.
 The entire month had been cold and snowy so far that year, but this new burst of frigid air caused the temperature to plummet.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.